Blog Post

 Here’s how to generate an Instant JSON payload for documents:

-// The document's Instant JSON data can be saved to an external file as `NSData`.
+// The Document JSON can be saved to an external file as `Data`.

-// The document's Instant JSON data from the external file.
+// The Document JSON data from the external file.

 let data: Data = ...